Where Are They Now, 2010; Part 24

 Fenerbahce are currently second in the Turkish league with a 16-3 record, just behind the 17-2 Efes Pilsen.
 However, Efes are imploding a bit, because their star signings haven’t really worked out.
 Bostjan Nachbar has made some rumblings about being dissatisfied there, and star guard acquisition Igor Rakocevic and the coach hate each other.
 So Fenerbahce are very much in the hunt.

 Giricek was originally drafted by the Mavericks in 1999, but was traded twice before he arrived in America.
-First, his rights were traded to San Antonio along with those of Chris Carrawell for the rights to Leon Smith (famous for trying to kill himself), and then three years later the Spurs traded them to the Grizzlies for a 2004 second rounder (which the Spurs used on Romain Sato, who never played a game in the NBA.)
-I think Jerry West's tenure in Memphis was a bit overrated, but this was a good under-the-radar move.
+First, his rights were traded to San Antonio along with those of Chris Carrawell for the rights to Leon Smith, and then three years later the Spurs traded them to the Grizzlies for a 2004 second-rounder (which the Spurs used on Romain Sato, who never played a game in the NBA, but definitely could have done.)
+I think Jerry West’s tenure in Memphis was a bit overrated, but this was a good under-the-radar move.

 (By the way, the Memphis GM at the time of the trade that brought in Pau Gasol was Billy Knight, whose next job was in Atlanta where he was charged with the task of cleaning up the mess that Gasol trade had made.
 That must have been weird.)

 Spurs draft pick Gist is signed in Russia.
 Playing for Lokomotiv Kuban, he is averaging 10.5 points, 4.2 rebounds and 1.5 blocks per game in the Russian Superleague.
 We’ll have a more famous teammate of his in the next post.